jakubstastka/django-csfd-searcher/README.md

 # Django ČSFD TOP 1000 Searcher

-This is a portfolio project showcasing building a simple **Django** app with a search capabilities, and a simple scraper using **Requests** library.
+This is a portfolio project showcasing building a simple **Django** app with a search capability, and a simple scraper using **Requests** library.

 Frontend is styled with **Tailwind CSS** using CDN.